cvattath/minesweeper-repo/README.md

 # minesweeper-repo
-Repo for creating a fully functional minesweeper game
+Repo for creating a fully functional minesweeper game.